 Finally, the exclusions of registration should not be by speciality.
 For example, oncology and palliative care should not be considered for exclusion.
 There is no harm from a patient getting access to their cancer data, and plenty of harm from them not getting the data.
 PKB's customers have good evidence to suggest otherwise, and Parker Moss describes how access helped him during the childhood cancer of his daughter, Vanessa.
 And as you heard from Imperial, they have had 3 years of patients with cancer getting their data, and no problems.

-We suggest the following for who to exclude in early registration:
+We suggest the following should be excluded in early registration:

-Patients with a safeguarding flags e.g. risk of abuse
+Patients with safeguarding flags e.g. risk of abuse

 Female genital mutilation